 And you’re not alone!
 At least 12% of Americans have tried supplements in an attempt to control their weight.

 To help you make better decisions in the supplement section, we’d like to lift the curtain and expose a little of not why the weight loss industry markets the way they do.

-Take This Pill & Lose Seven Pounds Overnight!
+Take This Pill and Lose Seven Pounds Overnight

 As shoppers are exposed to more and more options, they become increasingly educated—and careful with their money.
 Advertisers call this “market sophistication.”

 When weight loss pills first hit the market (as early as the late 1800s), companies didn’t have to say anything more than “Take this pill, and you’ll lose weight!” to see their supplements, then called diet pills, fly off the shelves.